-FIGURE 27.17 Interlocking system for HDPE vertical barriers.
-(Figure courtesy of GSE Lining Technology, Inc.)
+FIGURE 37.17 Interlocking system for HDPE vertical barriers (figure courtesy of GSE Lining Technology, Inc.).

-Since installation of vertically deployed conventional geomembranes is difficult, other systems have become available.
+As installation of vertically deployed conventional geomembranes is difficult, other systems have become available.
 These systems involve the use of thick HDPE or nonplasticized PVC geomembranes in the form of tongue-and-groove sheeting.
-Sealing of the interlocks is often achieved using chloroprene-based, hydrophilic seals.
-Figure 27.17 shows one type of interlocking system with a hydrophilic seal.
-The seal is an extruded profile, typically 8 mm in diameter, which can expand up to 8 times its original volume when exposed to water.
-These interlocking HDPE vertical barrier systems have become increasingly used as an alternative to soil-bentonite slurry walls, especially in projects involving areas of limited access, high disposal costs, depths where performance of a slurry wall is questionable, and high concentrations of saline and/or chemicals.
+Sealing of the interlocks is often achieved by using chloroprene-based, hydrophilic seals.
+Figure 37.17 shows one type of interlocking system with a hydrophilic seal.
+The seal is an extruded profile, typically 8 mm in diameter, which can expand up to eight times its original volume when exposed to water.
+These interlocking HDPE vertical barrier systems are being increasingly used as an alternative to soil-bentonite slurry walls, especially in projects involving areas of limited access, high disposal costs, depths where performance of a slurry wall is questionable and high concentrations of saline and chemicals.

-An additional advantage of the HDPE vertical barrier system is that both a containment and a collection system (e.g., a geocomposite sheet drain) can be constructed in one trench.
+An additional advantage of the HDPE vertical barrier system is that it can work both as containment and a collection system (e.g., a composite sheet drain) and can be constructed in one trench.
 A recently developed method utilizes a biopolymer, or biodegradable, slurry.
-These slurries allow the HDPE panels and collection system to be installed in the same trench.
+These slurries allow the HDPE panels and collection system (e.g., geocomposite sheet drains) to be installed in the same trench.
 Unlike bentonite, these slurries will either biodegrade or can be reversed to allow the collection system to drain clear and free of fines.

-Another method of achieving construction of a containment and collection system in the same trench has been developed which utilizes a trenchless, vibratory method for installation of the HDPE panels.
+Another method of achieving construction of a containment and collection system in the same trench has been developed which utilizes a trenchless, vibratory method for installation of the HDPE panels and geocomposite sheet drains.
 First, a collection trench is constructed to the required depth.
-This is followed with the installation of the geomembrane panel using modified pile driving techniques.
-Panel widths ranging typically between 0.91 m and 1.83 m are driven to depths up to 12 m.
+This is followed with the installation of the geomembrane panel using modified pile-driving techniques.
+Panel widths ranging typically between 0.91 to 1.83 m are driven to depths up to 12 m.
 This construction method is most often reserved for sites on which excavation and disposal costs are high, access is limited, or the barrier is too close to a body of water.
-A case history in which this installation method was used for placement of an HDPE vertical barrier system is described in Section 27.5 .
+A case history in which this installation method was used for placement of an HDPE vertical barrier system is described in Section 37.5.1.

 A recent development in the installation of these systems is the use of a "one-pass" deep trencher.
 Installation of HDPE vertical barrier systems using this technology has proven to be fast and safe.
-Special trencher equipment can install a vertical geomembrane wall with a collection system consisting of HDPE pipe and a gravel fill in one trench, in one pass.
-Figure 27.18 shows the placement of an HDPE panel using this one-pass deep trencher.
+A special trencher equipment can install a vertical geomembrane wall with a collection system consisting of a HDPE pipe and gravel fill in one trench, in one pass.
+Figure 37.18 shows the placement of an HDPE panel using this one-pass deep trencher.